-The Cabinet consists of seven councillors from the biggest political group on the council – the leader of the council chairs it.
+The Cabinet consists of nine councillors from the biggest political group on the council – the leader of the council chairs it.
 The leader of the council appoints cabinet members.

 Cabinet members are all from the majority group on the council.
 Under an informal arrangement, opposition councillors attend meetings.
 The leader encourages them to put questions on agenda items.
 The council sees opposition involvement as a key part of its modernisation, making sure that it represents all communities.